fablab-wue/piTelex/doc/UserlevelChanges.md

 * Description:

   Introduce more specific modes `AGT-TW39`, `AGT-TWM` (module RPiTTY) for use with Ö-AGT's (will probably replace general mode `AGT` in a later version)

+### Added LED_Z

+* Module: RPiCtrl
+* Description:

+  Added config parameter "pin_LED_Z" ; defines a connection pin for a LED which is lit in "Z" and "ZZ" mode.
+  TODO: Tweak code so that LED is switched off after finishing telex.py on error or normally.